cuthbertLab/music21/music21/doc/html/_sources/overviewNotes.txt

 .. _overviewNotes:

-Overview: Notes and Pitches
+Overview: Pitches, Notes, and Durations
 ==========================================

 Notes can be used as fundamental units in Music21.
 Notes and Chords store one or more Pitch objects.

-For complete documentation on pitches and notes, see :ref:`modulePitch` and :ref:`moduleNote`.
+This overview will illustrate key features of music21's Pitch, Note, and Duration objects.
+For complete documentation, see :ref:`modulePitch`, :ref:`moduleNote`, and :ref:`moduleDuration`.

 Creating a Pitch